Advertisement

 By West Kentucky Star staff

-The long-term project to rehabilitate the Interstate 24 Ohio River bridge between Paducah and Metropolis will officially begin on Monday, and continue for more than two years.
+The long-term project to rehabilitate the 50-year-old Interstate 24 Ohio River bridge between Paducah and Metropolis officially begins today, and continue for more than two years.

-The Illinois Department of Transportation says the $44 million project on the twin mile-long structures will include new pavement, replacement of expansion joints, structural steel and concrete repairs, and painting the steel spans.
+The Illinois Department of Transportation says the $44 million project on the mile-long structure will include new pavement, replacement of expansion joints, structural steel and concrete repairs, and painting the steel spans.

-Traffic will eventually be reduced to one lane in each direction.
+Traffic has been reduced to one lane in each direction.
 Concrete barriers will be installed across the length of the bridge.
+A width restriction of 10 feet, six inches will be in place.

-Travel delays will become all too familiar as interstate traffic routinely backs up in both directions.
+As recent history reminds us, travel delays will become all too familiar when interstate traffic routinely backs up in both directions.
 Traffic will also increase on the nearby US 45 Brookport bridge as drivers try to avoid the construction.
 Semi traffic is not allowed on the Brookport bridge.

-KYTC will reduce the speed limit to 55 mph on westbound I-24 leading up to the bridge.
+KYTC will reduce the speed limit to 55 mph beginning at Exit 7 on westbound I-24 leading up to the bridge.
+Electronic "smart" message boards will be in place to warn approaching drivers in real time when delays are occurring.

 Lane restrictions will continue this year until October 14.
 Project dates for 2026 and 2027 will be announced by IDOT later.